cse403-lemme-know/lemme-know/CONTRIBUTING.md

 ## Contributing tests

 ### Backend
-You may add tests for `filename.go` by adding `filename_test.go`, consisting of functions with the `Test` suffix and the appropriate arguments.
+You may add tests for `filename.go` by adding `filename_test.go`, consisting of functions with the `Test` prefix and the appropriate arguments.
 Full instructions can be found [here](https://go.dev/doc/tutorial/add-a-test).

 One unit test function should test one implementation function, possible with multiple argument variations or for multiple output or side effect criteria.
 Integration tests are primarily in `main_test.go`.